Shruti Kapoor: Awards and recognition

-Dr. Kapoor is named by Apolitical as One of the Most Influential People in Global Policy 2019.
+Kapoor is named by Apolitical as One of the Most Influential People in Global Policy 2019.

-Indian Ministry of Women and Child Development facilitated Dr. Kapoor as one of the 30 #WebWonderWomen who have been driving positive agenda of social change via social media.
+Indian Ministry of Women and Child Development facilitated Kapoor as one of the 30 #WebWonderWomen who have been driving positive agenda of social change via social media.

-Richtopia named Dr. Kapoor as one of the top 100 leaders from multilateral organizations globally in 2018.
+Richtopia named Kapoor as one of the top 100 leaders from multilateral organizations globally in 2018.

-Dr. Kapoor served on the judging panel for Anu and Naveen Jain's $1 million, Women Safety Xprize competition.
+Kapoor served on the judging panel for Anu and Naveen Jain's $1 million, Women Safety Xprize competition.

-Dr. Kapoor is the recipient of the International Women Of The Year Award by Aosta Valley, Italy (2015).
+She is the recipient of the International Women Of The Year Award by Aosta Valley, Italy (2015).
 She was the 2nd runners up.
-She also received the Rex Karamveer Global Fellowship on the 23rd of March, in New Delhi at the exclusive awards function, which is a part of “iCONGO’s REX Conclive, organized on 21st, 22nd, `and 23rd of March 2015.
+She also received the Rex Karamveer Global Fellowship on 23 March, in New Delhi at the exclusive awards function, which is a part of “iCONGO’s REX Conclive, organized on 21st, 22nd, `and 23rd of March 2015.